 Historically, this right of recovery applied to the following: (1) All health care services received by a Medi-Cal beneficiary after age 55, and (2) a Long Term Care (nursing home) subsidy received by a Medi-Cal beneficiary of any age if “permanently institutionalized”. *

-Current Rule: Recovery Applies to All Assets Owned By Beneficiary
+Rule for Persons Dying On or Before 12/31/2016: Recovery Applies to All Assets Owned By Beneficiary

 Under current law, when an individual receives a Medi-Cal subsidy for the cost of long-term care, Medi-Cal has the right — after the passing of that individual and his/her surviving spouse – to recover the value of benefits paid, unless the individual is survived by disabled child.
 That right of recovery has historically applied to ALL assets in which the beneficiary had an interest, regardless of whether they are held in a Living Trust, Joint Tenancy or Pay on Death (“POD”) accounts.
 Until now, the only way to protect against recovery was for the beneficiary to engage the services of an Elder Law attorney to proactively plan for recovery avoidance by, for example, making carefully structured lifetime gifts of the home and other assets to family members, creating specially designed Irrevocable Trusts, and the like.
 Until now, the garden-variety “Living Trust” did nothing to protect against recovery, nor did holding assets in Joint Tenancy or POD accounts.